Special Programs of Study

 Each year Bryant is adding more direct exchange opportunities to its available options.
 What this means is that you will enroll at a partner university where you have the possibility to take both business and A&S courses that fulfill degree requirements.
 The direct exchanges are a more immersive experience that enables you to meet more students from around the world.

 In addition, the direct exchange billing works differently, so you will only pay Bryant tuition (financial aid still applies).
 The housing and meal options are paid directly to the partner program, so there may be a possibility to find a program that is more affordable for you.
-Check in with the Study Abroad Office to learn more about the options available.
+Visit the Study Abroad Office to learn more about the options available.

 Study Abroad participants are charged the same rates that a traditional Bryant University student would be assessed if they were studying on campus unless the total charge at the host institution abroad exceeds the comparable charges at Bryant University.
 Students are billed by Bryant University directly and are expected to make the payment to Bryant on the traditional billing due dates (August 9 for the fall term and January 9 for the spring term).